 You can also smoothly distribute accounting information among different branches within your company.
 Using simple cloud-based systems enables you to keep a handle on data retrieval, security and backup too.

-Is this a positive change?
+Is new accounting technology a positive change?

-From an accountant’s point of view, this is a positive change, as cloud accounting can make your business more efficient and cost-effective.
-It can increase your revenue, because it reduces significantly the time spent carrying out services such as bookkeeping, tax preparation and accounting.
+From an accountant's point of view, this is a positive change, as cloud accounting can make your business more efficient and cost-effective.
+It can increase your revenue, because it reduces significantly the time spent carrying out services such as bookkeeping, tax preparation and accounts.

 It is also a positive development for a client hiring an accountant, as the underlying data can be handled in a timelier fashion.
 With traditional accounting, it could be time-consuming and sometimes a hassle for clients to send data to their accountant.
 Now, with cloud accounting software being connected to financial tools and bank feeds, all the data can be synced at least once a day.

 As bookkeeping and accounting apps become more sophisticated, carrying out tasks can happen faster and more efficiently, with technology taking over a lot of the repetitive tasks that can be time-consuming.